bisdk/sdk/README.md

 ```
 After that the exchange request response pair over the TCP/IP connection.

-#### Message Exchange
+### Message Exchange
 The messages that are exchanged over the TCP connection have the following format:
-Byte 0..5: Sender Address
+* Byte 0..5: Sender Address
-Byte 6..11: Receiver Address
+* Byte 6..11: Receiver Address
-The sender / Receiver address of the Gateway seems to be the mac address, the address of the app seems to be `000000000000` or `00000000000` + last byte 1..9
+    - The sender / Receiver address of the Gateway seems to be the mac address, the address of the app seems to be `000000000000` or `00000000000` + last byte 1..9
-Byte 12..13: body length
+* Byte 12..13: body length
-Byte 14: Tag
+* Byte 14: Tag
-Byte 15..18: Session Id
+* Byte 15..18: Session Id
-Byte 19: Command
+* Byte 19: Command
-PAYLOAD
+* PAYLOAD
-The last two bytes seem to be some kind of checksum.
+* The second last byte is the checksum of the inner part (body with payload) and the last byte is the checksum of the whole message.

+#### Get Name
+The get name request is the first request made from APP to GW.

 #### Authentication
 The request fromthe app to the gateway for authentication seems to have the following format:
-`{appId: 6byte}{gatewayId: 6byte}00{bodyLength:2 byte}000000000010{userNameLength: 1byte}{userNameHex}{passwordHex}{checksum: 2byte}`
+`{appId: 6byte}{gatewayId: 6byte}{bodyLength:2 byte}{SessionId: 0000000000}{Login Command 10}{userNameLength: 1byte}{userNameHex}{passwordHex}{checksums: 2byte}`

 Example (I x-ed out my MAC :-):
 `000000000000XXXXXXXXXXXX00190000000000100674686F6D61736161616262626363632DF0`